 The KOKO and Friends Project - A Mother's Story

-Addressing my daughter’s suicide attempts forced me to detach myself emotionally and invehhstigate the problem from a systems perspective.
-I looked at her school as a black box and focused only on the input and output.
-The variables in the “system” that directly (and adversely) impacted my daughter were the other students, teachers, and administrators in her learning environment.
-The “system” should have produced a well-adjusted smarter child.
-Instead, I received a suicidal child who could not keep up academically because of the torment she endured at the hands of insensitive students and a teacher who should have chosen another vocation.
+Addressing my daughter’s suicide attempts forced me to detach myself emotionally and investigate the problem from a systems engineering perspective.
+Her school became the "black box" and my child became the "input" and "output".
+The “system” variables that directly (and adversely) impacted my daughter were the other students, teachers, and administrators in her school.
+I input a happy, well-adjusted child.
+The “system” output a suicidal child who lost all interest in academics because of the name-calling, manipulated and social isolation she suffered at the hands of her classmates and an indifferent teacher.

-It became glaringly obvious that most of these children were never taught the Golden Rule—"Treat others the way you want them to treat you!"
-No one explained to them the power of words and that what they say and do to a child who is already hurting could be the proverbial straw "that broke the camel’s back.”
-They simply lacked a moral compass!
+It became glaringly obvious that many children were never taught the Golden Rule—"Treat others the way you want them to treat you!"
+No one explained to them the power of their words and actions on a child who is already hurting could be the proverbial straw "that broke the camel’s back.”
+They simply lacked the early guidance in developing character traits necessary to build a sound moral compass!

 "Our objective is to shine a light on the truth and create the means to explore it, expose it, and liberate all children to become more powerful in their choices."

 Meet Clara Denise West, Ph.D.